bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/README.md

 * How basic validation can be implemented.
 * How to create a modular Java application.

----

-## 👩‍💻 Project Type
+ Project Type

-**Academic / Educational Project**
+Academic / Educational Project

-**Language:** Java

-**Application Type:** Console-Based Application
+Language:Java
+Application Type:Console-Based Application

-**Domain:** Electricity / Utility Management
+Domain:Electricity / Utility Management

----

-## 📌 Conclusion
+Conclusion

-The **Electricity Bill Management System** provides a simple way to calculate and display electricity bills using Java.
+The "Electricity Bill Management System" provides a simple way to calculate and display electricity bills using Java.
 It reduces the need for manual calculations and demonstrates important Java programming and Object-Oriented Programming concepts.

 The project can later be extended with database connectivity, a graphical interface, multiple users, payment processing, and bill history to create a more complete electricity management system.

----

-## 📖 References
+References:
 * Java programming concepts and Object-Oriented Programming concepts.
 * Java Scanner and standard Java library documentation.
 * Project concepts based on the requirements provided for the VITyarthi Build Your Own Project.